RoboSats/robosats/docs/_pages/docs/03-understand/04-bonds.md

 First, refer to [Understand > Wallets](https://learn.robosats.com/docs/wallets/) for compatible Lightning wallets that will help make using RoboSats a smoother experience.
 Depending on the wallet, the invoice might show as a payment that is in transit, frozen, or even appearing to fail.
 Check the wallet compatability list!

 Read the relevant guide depending on if you are making or taking the order:
 * **Maker**: Select "Make Order" and modify the order conditions to your liking.
-The order can be customized to require a fidelity bond other than the default 3% of the total trade amount, ranging anywhere from 2% to 15%.
+The order can be customized to require a fidelity bond other than the default {{site.robosats.default_bond_size}}% of the total trade amount, ranging anywhere from {{site.robosats.min_bond_size}}% to {{site.robosats.max_bond_size}}%.
 Once complete, confirm with "Create Order" and then use the following QR code found in the "Contract Box" with your Lightning wallet to lock the indicated amount of sats for your fidelity bond.
 You can always cancel the untaken order while it is live and the bond will automatically unlock; however, if you try to cancel the order after it gets taken, you will forfeit your bond. *Note: Be prepared with your wallet beforehand because the order box expires in ten minutes.*
 * **Taker**: Browse the order book and find an order to your liking.
 Simply select the "Take Order" option and then use the following QR code found in the "Contract Box" with your Lightning wallet to lock the indicated amount of sats for your fidelity bond. *Note: Be prepared with your wallet beforehand because the order box expires in four minutes.
 If you do not proceed, the taken order is made public again.*

 After the trade is completed and both robots are satisfied, the maker and taker bonds are unlocked.
 Technically, the locked bond never left your wallet; but take caution, if you fail to follow the contract obligations by trying to cheat or cancelling unilaterally, you will forfeit your fidelity bond.